prmadev/prma/content/posts/floss_for_longevity.md

 ## Intro {#intro}

-Free/Libre and Open Source Software (FlOSS) is a captivating realm within software development.
-What makes FLOSS particularly intriguing is its deviation from conventional business goals, leading to planned longevity and a distinct approach to sustainability.
+Free/Libre and Open Source Software (<abbr title=" Free\/Libre and Open Source Software">FLOSS</abbr>) is a captivating realm within software development.
+What makes <abbr title=" Free\/Libre and Open Source Software">FLOSS</abbr> particularly intriguing is its deviation from conventional business goals, leading to planned longevity and a distinct approach to sustainability.

 ## Reasons {#reasons}

-Let us delve into the unique qualities of FOSS and the factors that contribute to its better suitability for longevity.
+Let us delve into the unique qualities of <abbr title=" Free\/Libre and Open Source Software">FLOSS</abbr> and the factors that contribute to its better suitability for longevity.

-### The longevity of the FLOSS business model serves it well {#the-longevity-of-the-floss-business-model-serves-it-well}
+### The longevity of the <abbr title=" Free\/Libre and Open Source Software">FLOSS</abbr> business model serves it well {#the-longevity-of-the-business-model-serves-it-well}

 The common business models are better suited for short-term goals.
 There are two major approaches: selling or renting.